Skip to content

 Layer 3 — Background work

-Hangfire jobs run on threads that have no HttpContext, so the tenant context that MultiTenantMiddleware set on the originating request is gone by the time the job dequeues.
-FshJobFilter (in BuildingBlocks/Jobs) handles this:
+Hangfire jobs run on threads that have no HttpContext, so the tenant context resolved on the originating request is gone by the time the job dequeues.
+Two pieces in BuildingBlocks/Jobs handle this:

-The same pattern works for integration-event handlers under WebhookFanoutHandler: the handler explicitly restores tenants.SetTenant(evt.TenantId.Value) before querying the subscription table.
+The same pattern shows up in integration-event handlers: WebhookFanoutHandler installs the event’s TenantId via IMultiTenantContextSetter before querying the subscription table, then restores the previous context in a finally.
 Forget this and the Finbuckle query filter returns no rows on the background thread.

 Per-tenant connection strings

 Each AppTenantInfo row carries an optional ConnectionString.
-When set, Finbuckle’s EFCoreStore overrides the DbContext’s connection at runtime.
+When set, BaseDbContext.OnConfiguring switches the DbContext to that connection at runtime.
 This lets a high-value tenant get its own database without changing application code.

 When not set, all tenants share the kit’s main database with row-level isolation via the global query filter.
 For most teams, row-level isolation is sufficient through the kit’s lifecycle and scales further than you’d expect — Postgres handles hundreds of thousands of tenants in one database fine.
 Reach for per-tenant databases only when you have a compliance requirement (HIPAA, PCI-DSS) or a single tenant whose data volume genuinely needs its own physical store.